Female:pressure

+female:pressure is an international network of female, transgender and non-binary artists in the fields of electronic music and digital arts founded by Electric Indigo.

 It was founded as an information resource and network for improving communication and representation of its members.
 It is notable for raising the profile of women and their work, including through festivals and media campaigns.

-Since 2013, female:pressure biennially publishes the Facts Survey, a data ascertainment to survey the gender ratio of artists performing at important international electronic music festivals and in the electronic music scene.